MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/4-exercise.md

 ## Set Up up your workflow

-You now need to allow access from your GitHub workflow to your Azure account.
+Let's now allow your GitHub workflow, access to your Azure account.
 Create a service principal with the Azure CLI:

 > [!IMPORTANT]